 When transporting the Hole Digger in/on a motor vehicle, the gasoline tank breather vent (if so equipped) must be completely closed to eliminate the accidental seepage of fuel and resulting potential fire hazard.
 In order to minimize the possibility of damage to the Hole Digger, always transport it to the job site with the auger disconnected.
-Failure to properly transport the Hole Digger can cause transmission oil to become entrapped in the centrifugal clutch assembly.
-Such an occurrance can cause excessive clutch slippage until the oil properly drains.
-All equipment must be secured in/on vehicles with suitable strapping or tie downs.
-Personnel should not be transported in the same compartment as equipment and fuel supplies.
-Consult applicable OSHA regulations.
+Failure to properly transport the Hole Digger can cause transmission oil to become entrapped in the centrifugal clutch drum.
+Such an occurrence can cause excessive clutch slippage until the oil properly drains.
+All equipment must be secured